hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/703_scc_xviii.md

 Brahmacharya as the basic ideal of this Math.

-Spirituality, sacrifice, and self-control will be the motto of the pupils of this Math, and service or Sevâ-dharma the vow of their life.
+Spirituality, sacrifice, and self-control will be the motto of the pupils of this Math, and service or Sevā-dharma the vow of their life.
 In view of such ideal lives, who will not respect and have faith in them?
-If the life of the women of this country be moulded in such fashion, then only will there be the reappearance of such ideal characters as Sitâ, Sâvitri and Gârgi.
+If the life of the women of this country be moulded in such fashion, then only will there be the reappearance of such ideal characters as Sitā, Sāvitri and Gārgi.
 To what straits the strictures of local usages have reduced the women of this country, rendering them lifeless and inert, you could understand if only you visited the Western countries.
 You alone are responsible for this miserable condition of the